-When clients come to me with a budget in between $5k and $10k, I will often steer them toward building their brand instead of springing for a custom-designed website.
+When clients come to me with a budget in between $5k and $15k, I will often steer them toward building their brand instead of springing for website design.
 Our brand identity packages leave you fully prepared to present your brand in the best light, including design work to keep your packaging and business identity cohesive and polished.

 With a solid brand identity, you can:

 - Stick out in the mind of your customers

 - Sell more products in their new pro packaging

 - Attract wholesale clients by looking established and not risky